cmd430/stash.red/docs/README.md

  - Simple Album and Single file support
  - User pages to see files uploaded by specific users
  - Ability to easily find content by User or by Album
+ - Zero loss in quality of uploaded files

 Installation
 ============